YOUTH FOOD MARKET

 This initiative aims to support local food systems and food accessibility while providing skill building and leadership opportunities to youth.

-From 2021 to 2023, 30 youth Market Leaders led a total of 14 Market days, selling and donating more than 1600 lbs of produce to 300+ customers and four local food initiatives in Waterloo Region.
+From 2021 to 2024, 40 youth Market Leaders led a total of 25 Market days, selling and donating more than 2500 lbs of produce to 340+ customers and five local food initiatives in Waterloo Region.

-This season, the Market will be located in two Kitchener neighbourhoods – Eastwood and Laurentian Hills (Chandler Mowat).
+This season, the Market was located in two Kitchener neighbourhoods – Eastwood and Laurentian Hills (Chandler Mowat).
+Now, planning for the 2025 season will soon be underway!
 Learn more below AND follow us on social media (@youthinfoodsystems) or subscribe to our monthly newsletter to stay in the loop!

 2024 MARKET DATES & LOCATIONS:

-For 2024, the Youth Food Market will take place regularly at two locations from mid-July to late August:
+For 2024, the Youth Food Market took take place regularly at two locations from mid-July to late August:

 Eastwood Collegiate Institute